 We have 3 types of reflection (Pic.
 11):

-– specular reflection (so-called mirror-like reflection), which clearly correspond with the law of reflection (Pic.
+– specular reflection (so-called mirror-like reflection), which clearly corresponds with the law of reflection (Pic.
 9).
 In this case, light scattered is in the opposite direction of the incident light.
 This can be seen on surfaces such as mirrors or a calm body of water (Pic.
 10).

 The exact form of the diffuse reflection depends on the structure of the material.
 Both scattering and reflection occur and overlap, however, there is a simple difference between each other (Pic.
 13).
 The main factor controlling them is particle size.
 When particles are smaller than light wavelengths then we have scattered.
-Once the particle size is bigger than light wavelength then we have a reflection Phenomena.
+Once the particle size is bigger than the light wavelength then we have a reflection Phenomenon.

-The light reflected from some object, which in the atmosphere can be cloud (built by small water droplets, but bigger than light wavelength size) will fall within the absorptivity (Beer-Lambert law).
+The light reflected from some object, which in the atmosphere can be a cloud (built by small water droplets, but bigger than light wavelength size) will fall within the absorptivity (Beer-Lambert law).
 It arises out of the attenuation of light traveling through the atmosphere.
 We can see it in the cloud cover perspective when further clouds look fainter (during hazy conditions) (Pic.
 14 – 16).
 Reflection is much easier observable.

 Refraction is the change of direction of wave propagation due to a change in its transmission medium (Pic.
 17).

 The transmitted light appears to travel slower through the dense medium.
-For example, wave in the air will travel faster than in the water.
+For example, waves in the air will travel faster than in the water.
 When the ray of light will enter from the air to the water is bent.
-The velocity of the light wave changes unlike the frequency, that remains constant.
+The velocity of the light wave changes unlike the frequency, which remains constant.
 Refraction is less related to scattering than other phenomena because its mechanism is quite different.
 Refraction occurs when a large number of dipoles scatter coherently.
 Each individual particle scatters light in response to the incident radiation in almost all directions.
 We have to know, that there is a large collection of these scattered, whereas each one scattering the light in each direction.
 The contribution of each scatterer interferes with every other contribution against the total field.
 Reassuming the main difference between light scattering and light refraction is that scattering refers to small scatterers and refraction requires a large number of scatterers and a clean interface too.
-There are many more details, as we can get to know about the light refraction.
+There are many more details, as we can get to know about light refraction.
 I am planning to develop this topic in the future.